cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - The event successfully deleted the data of the DataSet
+     - The event successfully deleted the data of the Dataset
    * - ``404 Not Found``
-     - A DataSet with the given name does not exist
+     - A Dataset with the given name does not exist

 Example
 .......